thesamuraiwho/100-days-of-code/r1-log.md

 Webscraping now gets all the data correctly formatted, downloads command icons, and changed the character move data structure.

+### R1D99

+Fixed my script to match the original data I used for the frontend.
+Now the webpage lists icons and text for moves instead of text and URIs.
+Clicking on the move types now move the scrollbar to the correct section too.

 ### R1D101

 ### R1D102